-This Tiered IS is tiered from the IS prepared for the South Tahoe Public Utility District District-Wide Right-of-Way Water and Sewer Facilities Upgrade Project (Sierra Ecotone Solutions LLC 2021), in accordance with Section 21094 of the California Public Resources Code and Section 15152 of the State CEQA Guidelines.
-The District Wide Right-of-Way Water and Sewer Facilities Upgrade Project IS (District Wide IS) evaluated the environmental impacts associated with replacement and upgrading the sewer and water distribution system in areas outside Stream Environment Zones.
-The majority of the Bijou #1 and Herbert Walkup projects are within the area that the District Wide IS evaluated with exception of the areas in Stream Environment Zones.
-This Tiered IS will only focus on the areas not previously covered by the District Wide IS (i.e. areas of the project in stream environment zones as defined by the Tahoe Regional Planning Agency).
+This Initial Study (IS) is tiered from the IS prepared for the South Tahoe Public Utility District District-Wide Right-of-Way Water and Sewer Facilities Upgrade Project (Sierra Ecotone Solutions LLC 2021), in accordance with Section 21094 of the California Public Resources Code and Section 15152 of the State CEQA Guidelines.
+The District Wide Right-of-Way Water and Sewer Facilities Upgrade Project IS (District Wide IS) evaluated the environmental impacts associated with replacement and upgrading the sewer and water distribution system in areas outside Stream Environment Zones (SEZ).
+The majority of the Apache Avenue and Lake Tahoe Blvd Waterline

+Replacement projects would occur within the right-of-way in the area that the District Wide IS evaluated.
+However, some of the Project areas are located near SEZ and require additional evaluation.
+This Tiered IS will only focus on the areas not previously covered by the District Wide IS (i.e. areas of the project in SEZ, as defined by the Tahoe Regional Planning Agency).